TMElyralab/MuseTalk/README.md

 # Recruitment
 Join Lyra Lab, Tencent Music Entertainment!

-We are currently seeking AIGC researchers including Internships, New Grads, and Senior.
+We are currently seeking AIGC researchers including Internships, New Grads, and Senior (实习、校招、社招).

 Please find details in the following two links or contact zkangchen@tencent.com